pustotnik/zenmake/docs/buildconf.rst

 Below is the detailed description of each buildconf variable.

+startdir
+""""""""
+    A start path for all paths in a buildconf.
+    It is ``.`` by default.
+The path can be absolute or relative to directory where current buildconf file is located.
+It means by default all other relative paths in the current buildconf file are considered as the paths relative to directory with the current buildconf file.
+    But you can change this by setting different value to this variable.

 buildroot
 """""""""
     A path to the root of a project build directory.
-By default it is directory 'build' in the project root path.
-Path can be absolute or relative to directory where buildconf file is located.
+By default it is directory 'build' in the directory with the top-level buildconf file of the project.
+Path can be absolute or relative to the startdir_.
     It is important to be able to remove the build directory safely, so it should never be given as ``.`` or ``..``.

 realbuildroot
 """""""""""""